mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 Extended Header bit (0x40 on byte 20) is set.
 As with the Basic Header, overlying transports are presumed to provide encryption and integrity protection for the PLUS Extended Header.

- is presumed that the overlying transport provides integrity protection for the bits in the PLUS Basic Header.

 The Extended Header shown in {{fig-header-pcf}} provides for a single Sender to Path or Path to Receiver information element, as in